PACO: Global Signal Restoration via PAtch COnsensus: Patch-based methods

-The kind of signal processing methods that we are interested in this paper involve three stages that may be repeated until some convergence criterion is met: \emph{patch extraction}, \emph{patch estimation}, and \emph{patch stitching}.
-(Recall that we are interested in methods that estimate whole patches rather than single pixels based on the information conveyed in their respective patches.)
+The methods that we are interested in this paper involve three stages that may be repeated until some convergence criterion is met: \emph{patch extraction}, \emph{patch estimation}, and \emph{patch stitching}.
+Recall that we are interested in methods that estimate \emph{whole} patches rather than a single pixel (e.g., the center) such as in \cite{nlm}.
+We will now illustrate these concepts on a simple one-dimensional case.

-We will now illustrate these ideas on a simple one-dimensional case.
-Such a signal is represented as a column vector $\vx=(x_1,\ldots,x_N) \in \reals^N$; here $\spX=\reals^N$ is the space of all discrete finite signals of length $N$.